pangilinanjohnnel/Random-Forest-Classification-Model-for-X-ray-Images-Pneumonia-/README.md

 This project is intended for **educational and research purposes only**.

 It is not a medical device, diagnostic system, or substitute for professional medical evaluation.
 The model has not been clinically validated and should not be used to make patient-care decisions.

+This is especially important for pediatric patients, where incorrect classification could potentially affect clinical decision-making.
+Therefore, any future clinical implementation would require appropriate validation, monitoring, human oversight, and consideration of patient safety and privacy.